Harrison-Flax/RealTimeQuant/postman/README.md

-All Postman components for testing the connected APIs
+All Postman components for testing the connected APIs.